yewstack/yew/examples/dyn_create_destroy_apps/README.md

 ## Concepts

-Demonstrates the use of the Yew App struct by dynamically creating and destroying apps.
+Demonstrates the use of the Yew app handle by dynamically creating and destroying apps.